When you accept the job of ND, you summon your will to lead.

 When you do your job well, you will trigger criticism.
 Be sure it is the good kind of criticism by staying true to the highest purposes and promises of journalism.
 Outside Help → Committee of Concerned Journalists: The Elements of Journalism

-It takes courage to follow your own editorial plan — rather than follow the lead of others.
+It takes courage to follow your own editorial plan rather than follow the lead of others.
 It takes courage to let your news organization be unique.
-Former NPR Executive Jay Kernis urged his team to be creative and stand out.
-Outside Help → Jay Kernis: Finding Our Voice
+Urge your team to be creative and let them stand out.

-You lead the newsroom, so you keep the flame of trust burning.
-You personify ethical behavior by displaying sensitivity to the plight of others, being nakedly honest, and showing greater interest in fairness, consistency and public service than in immediate results.
-You aren’t expected to be perfect — in fact, your attention to ethics acknowledges none of us is.
+You lead the newsroom, you keep the flame of trust burning.
+You personify ethical behavior by displaying sensitivity to the balance between publishing the truth and minimizing harm that may result.
+You weigh situations carefully and invite other views.
+You practice journalism with transparency.
+You insist on fairness and completeness in your work.
+You aren’t expected to be perfect — in fact, our attention to ethics acknowledges we aren’t.

 Adopt a detailed code of ethics.
-Your code should spell out ethical principles of fairness, freedom of bias, accuracy and honesty.
-It should cover such issues as conflict of interest, performing outside work, engaging in political activity and accepting fees and freebies.
+Your code should spell out ethical principles of fairness, freedom of bias, accuracy and transparency.
+It should cover such issues as conflict of interest, activities outside of work, and protecting editorial content from outside influence.
 It may include sections on protecting sources, crediting sources, and reference to minors and victims of sexual assault.
 It may even include policy on fundraising, blogging and protection of journalistic materials.
-We suggest you consider using the NPR code of ethics as KPBS did.
-Samples → KPBS Code of Ethics
+We strongly suggest you study, discuss and eventually adopt the code developed by public media leaders.
+Outside Help –> Code of Editorial Integrity for Local Public Media Organizations.

-Post an ethics code in a prominent place on your Web site and on your newsroom wall.
+Post an ethics code in a prominent place on your website and on your newsroom wall.
 Some organizations even provide posters.
-Outside Help → Links to Ethic Codes (PRNDI, SPJ, RTNDA and more)
+Outside Help → Links to Ethic Codes (NPR, PRNDI, SPJ, RTNDA and more)